mikaelkrief/VSTS-DevOps-Labs/kubernetes/readme.md

 ## Setting up the VSTS Project

 1. Use [VSTS Demo Generator](https://vstsdemogenerator.azurewebsites.net/?TemplateId=77372&name=AKS) to provision the project on your VSTS account.
+The VSTS Demo Generator creates a Kubernetes project in your VSTS account with preset source code, work items, build and release definitions.

     ![](images/vstsdg.png)

-1. Provide the Project Name, and click on Create Project.
+1. Provide the Project Name, and click on the **Create Project** button.

    ![](images/vstsdemogen2.png)